 - The Agency is selecting no more than five establishments that applied in 2008 to receive waivers of regulations restricting line speeds.
-If necessary, FSIS will re-open the application process until five establishments have been selected.
+If necessary, FSIS will re-open the application Start Printed Page 41187process until five establishments have been selected.

 - A SIP establishment will not be suspended or lose its waiver solely because of its Salmonella testing results.